When you're creating a new website, deciding between a static or dynamic setup is one of the first choices you'll encounter.

 There is no single correct answer to this question.
 The nature of your content and the experience you want to offer to your audience should define the type of website you want to build.
 If you're starting to develop a new website, it's safer to begin by creating a static one because it will help you launch faster and better understand how to effectively organize your information.
 Once you see how visitors interact with your website, you will know what content they want to see.

-It's essential to mention that these days, most websites belong to the category of hybrid websites.
+Many websites today mix static and dynamic elements, so you don't have to follow just one approach.
 Hybrid websites have a set of static web pages (content that doesn't change very often), as well as a set of dynamic web pages.
 For example, you can blend some static and dynamic functionality on your company's website with a set of static pages (i.e., "About us," "Our mission," etc.), as well as dynamic ones (pages where content changes frequently, such as a blog or a private user space where users can track the status of their requests).

 Getting started on your site

 Whether you choose to build a dynamic or static site, it’s important to make sure that on both the frontend and backend, it is well designed and works well for your specific business needs.
-To get started, be sure to check out our ultimate web design course.
+Webflow's ultimate web design course offers hands-on lessons to help you confidently launch a static, dynamic, or blended site.